LVincent555/AI-QuirkyIdeasLab/README.md

     *   `Gemini_version`: Contains documents related to the core theory "On the Computational First Principle of Intelligence (MAI-GEM)".
     *   `Claude_version`: Contains exploratory documents on "Embedded Self-Organizing Network with Chain-of-Thought (ESON)".
     *   `Grok_version`: Contains initial ideas on the "ADI Framework".
+    *   `GPT-5_version`: Contains documents on the unified computing framework "Dimensionality-Elevating Intelligence with Embedded Chain-of-Thought".
 *   **/code**: Contains proof-of-concept code corresponding to the theories in the `Gemini_version` paper.

 ### 📄 License & The Spirit of Sharing